 Porsche and Ledwinka photographed together in the late 1930s at Grand Prix meet.
 Porsche was the technical director of the Auto-Union 'Silver Arrows' racing team in the mid to late 30s.

 Much is made of the fact that their paths crossed several times during their careers.
-Hans Ledwinka had left Nesseldorfer in 1915 and joined the Austrian Steyr company as the technical director of motor car development.
+Hans Ledwinka left Nesseldorfer in 1915 and joined the Austrian Steyr company as their technical director of motor car development.
 The cars he built for Steyr were practically identical to the heavy, prewar Nesseldorfers, but Ledwinka recognized that the times were changing and post-war there would be a market for a cheap, mass produced car.
-This bought him into conflict with the Steyr board, so when Nesseldorfer - now renamed Tatra - offered him the technical directorship in 1921, he resigned from Steyr and moved to Czechoslovakia, taking his Steyr design team with him.
+This bought him into conflict with the Steyr board, who saw no money in a cheap, budget car, so when Nesseldorfer - shortly to be renamed Tatra - offered him the technical directorship in 1921, he resigned from Steyr and moved to Czechoslovakia, taking his Steyr design team with him.

 It is true that both men had filled the same position at Steyr, but there was eight years between their respective tenures.
-There was little that Porsche could have gleaned from Ledwinka's budget car plans in the Steyr archives that he couldn't have seen with his own eyes on the road, as Ledwinka's revolutionary Tatra T11 had gone on sale in 1924.
-In any case, Porsche had already expressed his views about an 'auto fur der jedermann' (or car for the common man) while he was at Austro-Daimler in the early 1920s.
-The idea of a ‘people’s car’ was not unique or even uncommon after the Great War.
+There was nothing that Porsche could have gleaned from Ledwinka's budget car proposals in the Steyr archives that he couldn't have seen with his own eyes on the road, as Ledwinka's revolutionary Tatra T11 had been on the road since 1924.
+In any case, Porsche had already expressed his own views about an 'auto fur der jedermann' (or car for the common man) since the early 1920s.
+There was nothing unique or special about the idea of a ‘people’s car’ at this time.

 Ledwinka's Tatra T11 proved to be a tough little car that bristled with innovative features, including a front-mounted twin-cylinder air-cooled engine which was directly mounted to a sturdy tube chassis, which doubled as the transmission tunnel, with drive delivered through independently sprung half axles to maximize traction.
 The Tatra T11 was a game changing car that inspired engineers across Europe.